startg2545/recommendation-system/README.md

 # Recommendation System

-Our recommendation system will offer you the products or services that users are interested in and consume.
-Rationale is that users of Lifelong Education Website Chiang Mai University tend to choose the same course frequently since they aren't well advertised.
-Learners can be both students and people of all ages.
-Theory is to create an algorithm to allow users to access programs that meet their needs.
-We will use Python to create a backend system that can deploy with websites such as Netflix, Agoda, Amazon, etc.
+This system offers you the products or services that users are interested to consume.
+The rationale is that users of Lifelong Education Website Chiang Mai University tend to choose the same course frequently since they aren't well advertised.

 ## Table of Contents